Learning a Sketch Tensor Space for Image Inpainting of Man-made Scenes: Multi-scale Sketch Tensor Inpainting

-Generally, lines represent holistic structures, while edges indicate some local details.
-We also combine and clip them within 0 and 1 to emphasize overlaps and make an intuitive expression of the ST space.
+The last outputs $\mathbf{O}_{l}^{(3)},\mathbf{O}_{e}^{(3)}\in\mathbb{R}^{256\times256\times1}$ of Eq.~\ref{PDS_outputs} is used to compose the ST space as Generally, lines represent holistic structures, while edges indicate some local details.
+They provide priors of structures in different manners to the inpainting model.
+We also combine and clip them within 0 and 1 to emphasize overlaps and make an intuitive expression of the whole structure.